boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 That should never happen.

-*Denial: Step one of software debugging.*
+### Bargining/Self-Blame: Stage two of software debugging.

 Time to go code spelunking.
 Since I wrote `scc` and its a fairly small codebase I had a feeling it was an issue to do with the skip ahead logic.
 When `scc` finds a matching condition it keeps the offset around so it can jump ahead.
-However if there was an error its possible it would jump over any newlines \n which are used to determine to total count.
+The idea being we skip bytes we have looked at where possible if we know they matched a condition which changed the state.
+However if there was an error in this logic its possible it would jump over any newlines \n which are used to determine to total count.

 The offending code in mind was this one.